 M. Gresle.
 Inventory after the Death of J. A. D. Ingres, April 26, 1867.
 April 26, 1867, no. 6, as "Odalisque, grisaille, ébauche".

 Henri Delaborde.
 Ingres: Sa vie, ses travaux, sa doctrine.
 Paris, 1870, p.
-236, under no. 75, attributes it to Ingres; considers it a repetition in grisaille of the "Grande Odalisque" in the Louvre and notes that it belonged to Mme Ingres.
+236, under no. 75, attributes it to Ingres; calls it a repetition in grisaille of the "Grande Odalisque" in the Louvre and notes that it belonged to Mme Ingres.

 Henry Lapauze.
 Les Dessins de J.-A.-D. Ingres du Musée de Montauban.
 Paris, 1901, pp. 235, 248–49, publishes Ingres's Cahiers IX and X, which include several mentions of odalisques that may refer to the MMA painting, especially a "petite odalisque en grisaille" under the heading "Paris, 1824".